The pandemic continues to cause unprecedented disruption across industries worldwide.

 Get detailed insights regarding the impact of COVID-19 on the market.

 The global COVID-19 diagnostics market is currently experiencing strong growth.
-Looking forward, IMARC Group expects the market to continue its strong growth during 2021-2026.
+Looking forward, IMARC Group expects the market to exhibit moderate growth in the coming years.

 COVID-19 diagnostics refer to the clinical tests conducted to detect the presence of the viral infection among individuals.
 COVID-19 is an infectious disease caused by the newly discovered zoonotic coronavirus.
 Some common symptoms include fever, fatigue, dry cough, shortness of breath, sore throat and body aches.
 The viral infection is usually diagnosed through reverse transcriptase-polymerase chain reaction (RT- PCR), antigen-based and antibody testing.
 These tests use reagents and kits to obtain the sample from nasopharyngeal (NP), oropharyngeal (OP) and nasal swabs, human saliva or blood.
 They are widely used in hospitals, laboratories, clinics, research institutes and diagnostic centers.